CGurity/SDA/en/_activities/0201-Introduction-to-policies.md

     Remarkable differences between security policies and directives are:
     * Its scope: the policies are general and the directives are specific.
-    * Its dependence: security policies are a part of security policies.
+    * Its dependence: security directives are a part of security policies.
     * Its evolution over time: generally security policies change in the order of the years, the security directives in the order of the months.

     In many of the information security reference frameworks, the concept of security policy is represented under other documents or names and may generate confusion when consulting other types of literature.
 In this case, the most important thing to adapt this concept is to understand that it is about *clear instructions to execute a determined action complying with the security policies*, in this manual the concept of a directive is abstracted to build a model that is fast understanding and facilitation for the target groups.